Route Planner

 - Automatic pathfinding based on wormhole and gate connections.

-If a system is selected and has a valid route (gate or mapped wormhole), the planner automatically calculates the best path based on your preference: Shorter or Safer.
+If a system is selected and has a valid route (gate or mapped wormhole), the planner automatically calculates the best path based on your preferences.

-By default, the planner uses the Shorter route configuration.
+By default, the planner uses the Custom route type and the Shorter path preference.

 Action Buttons